batiste/django-page-cms/doc/installation.rst

 PAGE_LANGUAGE_MAPPING
 ---------------------

-PAGE_LANGUAGE_MAPPING should be assigned a function that takes a single argument, the language code of the incoming browser request.
-This function maps the incoming client language code to another language code, presumably one for which you have translation strings.
-This is most useful if your project only has one set of translation strings for a language like Chinese, which has several variants like ``zh-cn``, ``zh-tw``, ``zh-hk``, etc., but you want to provide your Chinese translations to all Chinese browsers, not just those with the exact ``zh-cn`` locale.
+PAGE_LANGUAGE_MAPPING should be assigned a function that takes the language code of the incoming browser request as an argument.

+This function maps the incoming client language code to another language code, presumably one for which you are managing trough the CMS.

+This is most useful if your project only has one set of translation strings for a language like Chinese, which has several variants like ``zh-cn``, ``zh-tw``, ``zh-hk``, etc.
+You don't have the ressources to a real translation for every variant.

+`PAGE_LANGUAGE_MAPPING` help you to server the same Chinese translation to all those Chinese variants, not just those with the exact ``zh-cn`` locale.

 Enable that behavior here by assigning the following function to the ``PAGE_LANGUAGE_MAPPING`` variable::